Who we are

 The Family Holiday Association receives no government funding, so we are wholly reliant on the generosity of our donors, fundraisers and other supporters.

 Our support is growing, as is the number of families we are helping.
-In 2016, we helped 5,184 families access a break – our highest-ever total.
-Yet sadly this still only scratches the surface of the problem of lack of access to breaks.
+In 2017, we helped 4,137 families access a break and our ambition is to double that number (to 8,000) by the end of 2020.
+See our TOGETHER campaign section for more information.

 Who we do it for

 First and foremost, the people we most want to help are families who would otherwise not have the opportunity to go away, and for whom a short break or day trip would make a significant difference to their current and future lives.

 Happy memories of family holidays can stay with us all our lives.
 Since our launch in 1975, we have helped some 121,000 struggling parents, children and young people to create their own lifelong memories.
 But we have plenty more to do.